apguerreiro/HV4D/README.md

 **Execution**

-The code can be tested with any of the data sets provided together with the code in folder `examples`.
+The code can be tested with any of the data sets provided in folder `examples`.
 After compilation, run:

     ./hv4d examples/exampleInput.inp -r "1.1 1.1 1.1 1.1"

-The hypervolume indicator of each of the 2 data sets in `exampleInput.inp ` considering the reference point `(1.1, 1.1, 1.1, 1.1)` will be printed in separate lines, in the same order as the point sets in the input file.
+The hypervolume indicator of each of the 2 data sets in `exampleInput.inp ` given the reference point `(1.1, 1.1, 1.1, 1.1)` will be printed in separate lines, in the same order as the point sets in the input file:

+	0.936963193064112
+	0.861528076506543

 By running:

     ./hv4d examples/exampleInput.inp -r "1.1 1.1 1.1 1.1" -u

-the result will be the hypervolume indicator of the union of the two sets in the file.
+the result will be the hypervolume indicator of the union of the two sets in the file:

+	1.05104266084533